fulgas/sarif-to-md-rs/CONTRIBUTING.md

    - Update README.md if needed
    - Add inline comments for complex logic
    - Update examples if behavior changes
+   - Add new SARIF examples for new features when applicable

 5. **Submit the pull request**
    - Provide a clear description of changes